Koyilandy railway station

 Koyilandy railway station (also known as Quilandy railway station)(station code: QLD) is an NSG–3 category Indian railway station in Palakkad railway division of Southern Railway zone.
 It is a railway station in Kozhikode District, Kerala and falls under the Palakkad railway division of the Southern Railway zone, Indian Railways.
-The station has three platforms, four tracks and four ticket counters including one special counter for differently-abled citizens.
+The station has three platforms, four tracks and four ticket counters including one special counter for disabled citizens.
 The first station platform has resting areas and a passenger waiting room in the new building.